ivs-kuleuven/platosim3/docs/source/InputFile.md

 The tilt angle is the offset between the telescope optical axis and the platform pointing, i.e. the angle between the telescope line-of-sight (positive z<sub>telescope</sub>)-axis and the positive z<sub>PLM</sub>-axis (see Figs. 3 and 4).

+This parameter is only used when the GroupID is set to Custom.

 #### <a name="azimuthAngle"></a>
 <i>Allowed values:</i> Any